Pathway to Becoming a Registered Family Dispute Resolution Practitioner

 Immediate Start

 You can start your course as soon as you’re enrolled—there is no waiting or delayed timeline.
 We support individualised learning so you can move at your own pace.
+Generally we allow 30 days from the end of the month for single units with the option to extend if needed.
+This would allow 10 months to complete the full course plus whatever time you need to complete your work placement.

 Fully Online Learning